 APPLY ONLINE: Applications are accepted via ZoomGrants, our new online application portal.
 Be sure to read the Guidelines prior to beginning the online application process.
-APPLY NOW - FY20 FIRST STEP GRANT.
+Applications are now closed for FY20.

 As a point of reference, we are sharing one exemplary application from a recent application cycle.
 The applicant information page has been removed; otherwise, it is the complete PDF of the application from the San Juan Islands Museum of Art, submitted in March, 2015.
 Note that an important characteristic of our Arts in Education grantees is that they are all quite different.
 This example is here to demonstrate alignment with grant requirements and criteria, but is not meant to suggest that the particular means and approaches of this one grantee are the “right” approaches for other applicant.
 Also note that guideines and criteria have changed since this application was submitted.

 All Arts in Education grants require a final report.
 The deadline for FY19 grants is July 31, 2019.